a3f/ia32hook/README.md

 ## ia32hook
 ia32hook is a tiny library for [hooking][] procedures in the same address space.
 The hooked function's calling convention needs to be the same as the hook.
 So for hooking `WINAPI` functions one would need to specify `__stdcall`.

 ia32hook is written in the C99 subset of C++11 and is compilable as either.
 It supports hooking of IA32 (x86 32 bit, i386) code only.
 It has been tested on Windows 8, OS X Yosemite and Debian 7 but should work on any other Windows/UNIX system too.
-If your hook isn't within the address space of the function you want to hook, <s>[lade][]</s> A [DLL injector][] can inject your code into the foreign process.<!--note to self: lade's link here when uploaded-->
+If your hook isn't within the address space of the function you want to hook, <s>[lade][]</s> A [DLL injector][] can inject your code into the foreign process.

-The hooking is done by patching the first few instructions with a `jmp` to the hook. the overwritten bytes are copied to an executable buffer and their address is returned by `hook_attach`. `hook_detach` reinstates the bytes and frees the buffer.
-Suspension of the process does **not** occur.
+The hooking is done  by default through patching the first few instructions with a `jmp` to the hook. the overwritten bytes are copied to an executable buffer and their address is returned by `hook_attach`. `hook_detach` reinstates the bytes and frees the buffer.
 The initial commit code-caved an additional argument push to stack with a pointer to the buffer, but the current static-duration-pointer-way seems neater.

+Patching the call itself instead of the function is possible by specifying `HOOK_CALL` in `flags`.
+On Win32, suspension of other threads is attempted prior to the hooking, unless `HOOK_HOTPLUG` is specified.

 ## Example I
 	 // redirect the sqrt_ funtion to sqrt_hook and conditionally call the original